igorskyflyer/npm-regkeys/README.md

 const registry = new RegKeys('HKLM/Software')

-// fetch subkeys and cache them let keys = registry.get()
+// fetch keys and cache them
+let keys = registry.get()

 // 🔮 do something with the registry ⭐